brucou/movie-search-app/article/article.md

 # Building robust, maintainable user interfaces with state machines
 So, you just finished a client's project.
-This were three months of crazy deadlines, and constant changes in specifications, and endless streams of bugs, but you did it.
-Happy as Ulysses on his way back to Ithaka, you are looking forward to the loving arms of Penelope.
-That, and sitting in the sofa and do some movie-binging as in the old days.
-For some reasons, unhappy of the time you spent browsing through movies, you decide but of course, Sir confident programmer will make an online interface to the [The Movie Database (TMDb)](https://www.themoviedb.org/?language=en-US).
+Three months of crazy deadlines, constant changes in specifications, with an endless streams of bugs, but you did it.
+Happy as Ulysses on his way back to Ithaka, you enjoy a few days at home and start binge-watching movies.
+For some reasons, unhappy of the time you spent browsing through movies, you decide, you confident programmer, will make an online interface to the [The Movie Database (TMDb)](https://www.themoviedb.org/?language=en-US).
 It is easy, a query field, a few network requests, displaying results, what can possibly go wrong?